 Annual Budget: $723,360

-The Upward Bound Math and Science program is designed to strengthen the math and science skills of participating students.
-The goal of the program is to help students recognize and develop their potential to excel in math and science and to encourage them to pursue postsecondary degrees in math and science, and ultimately careers in the math and science profession.
+In the early nineties, UC Berkeley was chosen to be one of the first institutions to host an Upward Bound Math-Science Regional Center to serve students from California, Nevada, Arizona, and Hawaii.
+The Upward Bound Math-Science program is designed to strengthen the math and science skills of participating students.
+The goal of the program is to help students recognize and develop their potential to excel in math and science and to encourage them to pursue postsecondary degrees in those fields, and ultimately to enter careers in the math and science profession.

 Educational Talent Search